- Published on

 As you can see, I provided the datasource as

-.
+mysql.
 Since in planetscale I configured a MySQL database.

 Note: For good intellesense support for prisma in vscode, use the prisma extension.